oto9487/auto_popcat.click/README.md

-Go to popcat.click --> Press F12 --> Choose "Console" --> Paste it and Enter
+Go to popcat.click --> Press F12 --> Choose "Console" --> Paste it and enter